SCIZOR: A Self-Supervised Approach to Data Curation for Large-Scale Imitation Learning: Related Work

-\paragraph{Data Curation in Vision and Language Models.} Data curation, which is the selection and filtering of data for better training results, have been extensively studied in both computer vision and language modeling to address the challenges posed by large-scale, heterogeneous datasets \citep{albalak2024surveydataselectionlanguage}.
+\paragraph{Imitation Learning on Large-Scale Robot Datasets.} Imitation learning has been a popular approach to learn robot policy from human demonstrations \citep{pomerleau1989alvinn,zhang2017deep,mandlekar2021matterslearningofflinehuman,florence2021implicit} to scale up robot policy generalization and enable diverse behaviors, there has recently been progress in large-scale multi-task imitation learning \citep{brohan2023rt1roboticstransformerrealworld, brohan2023rt, octomodelteam2024octoopensourcegeneralistrobot, kim24openvla, black2024pi0visionlanguageactionflowmodel, nvidia2025gr00tn1openfoundation} trained on robot trajectory data of a wide variety of tasks.
+This progress is driven not only by advances in policy architectures \citep{brohan2023rt1roboticstransformerrealworld, mandlekar2021matterslearningofflinehuman, ho2020denoising, chi2024diffusion}, but more importantly the collection of large-scale datasets in both real-world \citep{ebert2021bridge, padalkar2023open, khazatsky2024droid, contributors2025agibotworld} and simulation \citep{mandlekar2023mimicgen, nasiriany2024robocasa}.
+These datasets are often collected from multiple institutions using varied hardware configurations and teleoperation systems \citep{walke2024bridgedatav2datasetrobot, aloha2team2024aloha, iyer2024open, fu2024mobile, zhao2023learning, lin2024learning, zhao2023learning}, resulting in inconsistencies in quality and redundancy across different datasets.
+Although robotics datasets have been scaled to unprecedented sizes, the study of dataset quality and data curation methods remains preliminary. \paragraph{Data Curation in Vision and Language Models.} Data curation, which is the selection and filtering of data for better training results, have been extensively studied in both computer vision and language modeling to address the challenges posed by large-scale, heterogeneous datasets \citep{albalak2024surveydataselectionlanguage}.
 In vision, LAION-5B \citep{Schuhmann2022LAION5BAO} uses pretrained encoders like CLIP to assign data quality on the samples.
 In language modeling, data mixture strategies like DoReMi \citep{Xie2023DoReMiOD} balance various data sources for distribution robustness, while deduplication methods like SemDeDup \citep{abbas2023semdedup} remove near-duplicates using semantic embeddings.
 Data Filtering Networks \citep{fang2023datafilteringnetworks} trains a neural network to distinguish informative versus less-informative data, while Ask-LLM \citep{sachdeva2024traindataefficientllms} uses instruction-tuned LLMs to assess the quality of training examples directly.
-Meanwhile, Less-Is-More-RL \citep{li2025limrrlscaling} shows how pruning suboptimal data can improve downstream policy performance in reinforcement learning settings.
+Meanwhile, Less-Is-More-RL \citep{li2025limrrlscaling} shows how pruning suboptimal data can improve downstream policy performance in reinforcement learning settings. \paragraph{Data Curation for Robotics.} Data quality has been known to affect policy learning performance for robotics \citep{mandlekar2021matterslearningofflinehuman, belkhale2023dataqualityimitationlearning}.
+There have been studies in improving human demonstration quality, albeit in small-scale tasks, by automatic ranking \citep{brown2019betterthandemonstratorimitationlearningautomaticallyranked}, or eliciting compatible behavior from humans during the data collection process \citep{Gandhi2022ElicitingCD}.
+As progress in general-purpose, large-scale robot learning continues, there has been growing interest in curating large-scale datasets for robot learning \citep{octomodelteam2024octoopensourcegeneralistrobot, kim24openvla, hejna2024re, hejna2025robotdatacurationmutual, chen2025curatingdemonstrationsusingonline}.
+Octo \citep{octomodelteam2024octoopensourcegeneralistrobot} and OpenVLA \citep{kim24openvla} perform ad-hoc \textit{dataset-level} curation by heuristically tuning a set of weights for data mixtures, balancing the dataset composition; Remix \citep{hejna2024re} automates this dataset-level curation with distributionally robust optimization.
+DemInf \citep{hejna2025robotdatacurationmutual} performs \textit{trajectory-level} curation with mutual information as a trajectory quality estimator, and Demo-SCORE \citep{chen2025curatingdemonstrationsusingonline} also performs trajectory-level curation, but has to rely on online rollout performance.
+DataMIL~\citep{dass2025datamilselectingdatarobot} select task relevant trajectories from Open-X~\cite{padalkar2023open} datasets to boost performance on task-specific policies.